paul-hammant/analyze-mvn-deps/README.md

 ========================================================================
 Presently in use: com.twitter:hbc-core  2.2.0
- - a level        2 dependency among 1 (possibly transitive) uses

-2014-07-02 17:25  2.2.0 ***
+   - a level 2 dependencies among 1 (possibly transitive) uses 2014-07-02 17:25  2.2.0 ***

 ========================================================================
 Presently in use: com.twitter:hbc-twitter4j  2.2.0
- - a level        1 dependency among 1 (possibly transitive) uses

-2014-07-02 17:29  2.2.0 ***
+   - a level 1 dependencies among 1 (possibly transitive) uses 2014-07-02 17:29  2.2.0 ***

 ========================================================================
 Presently in use: com.twitter:joauth  6.0.2
- - a level        3 dependency among 1 (possibly transitive) uses

-2014-01-30 23:17  6.0.2 ***
+   - a level 3 dependencies among 1 (possibly transitive) uses 2014-01-30 23:17  6.0.2 ***

 ========================================================================
 Presently in use: com:betleopard  1.1.0
- - a level        1 dependency among 1 (possibly transitive) uses
+   - a level 1 dependencies among 1 (possibly transitive) uses

 ========================================================================
 Presently in use: commons-beanutils:commons-beanutils-core  1.8.0
- - a level        6 dependency among 1 (possibly transitive) uses

-2010-03-24 17:33  1.8.3
+   - a level 6 dependencies among 1 (possibly transitive) uses 2010-03-24 17:33  1.8.3
 2009-11-09 14:15  1.8.2
 2009-10-19 22:46  1.8.1